Mike Inez

-Michael Allen Inez (born May 14, 1966) is an American rock musician best known for his role as the bassist of Alice in Chains since 1993.
-He is also recognized for his work with Ozzy Osbourne from 1989–1993.
-Inez has also been associated with Slash's Snakepit, Black Label Society, Spys4Darwin, and Heart.
-He is of Filipino descent.
+Michael Allen Inez (born May 14, 1966) is an American rock musician and bassist.
+Since 1993, Inez has been the bassist of the American rock band Alice in Chains.
+He is also recognized for his work with Ozzy Osbourne from 1989 to 1993.
+Inez also has connections with Slash's Snakepit, Black Label Society, Spys4Darwin, and Heart.
 Inez has earned seven Grammy Award nominations as a member of Alice in Chains.

 Career

 Mike Inez began his career in music by playing guitar and saxophone.
 Since the late 1980s, his career has consisted of the role of bass guitarist in popular hard rock bands.

 Ozzy Osbourne (1989–1993)

-In 1989, more than 50 musicians auditioned for Ozzy Osbourne's group, and Inez, then a member of the local L.A. band Skin on Skin, won the spot of bassist.
-Within a month, Inez was playing live at a gig with Osbourne at Wembley Stadium.
+In 1989, more than 50 musicians auditioned for Ozzy Osbourne's group; Inez, then a member of the Los Angeles band Skin on Skin, won the spot of bassist.
+Within a month, he was playing a live gig with Osbourne at Wembley Stadium.

-Inez was an official member of Osbourne's band during their recording of the No More Tears album.
+Inez was an official member of Osbourne's band during their recording of the album No More Tears.
 However, Bob Daisley was brought in to record the bass and none of Inez's playing is on the final album.
-In the liner notes Inez was credited as "bass and music inspiration," as he had written the riff to the title track in a jam session.
-Inez also appeared on the 1993 Osbourne live album, Live & Loud.
+In the liner notes Inez was credited as "bass and music inspiration", as he had written the riff to the title track in a jam session.
+Inez also appeared on the 1993 Osbourne live album Live & Loud.